mahumikram/gitprac4/README.txt

-Hey, my name is Mahum.
+Hey, my name is Mahum Ikram.
+Course Name: AISE
 I am learning how to use GIT.